History of Alcoholics Anonymous

-Alcoholics Anonymous (AA) was founded in 1935 by Bill Wilson (known as Bill W.) and Robert Smith (known as Dr. Bob), and has since grown to be worldwide.
+Alcoholics Anonymous (AA) is a global fellowship founded in 1935 by Bill Wilson (known as Bill W.) and Robert Smith (known as Dr. Bob), and has since grown to be worldwide.

 Alcoholism in the 1700s and 1800s

 Nearly two centuries before the advent of Alcoholics Anonymous, John Wesley established Methodist penitent bands, which were organized on Saturday nights, the evening on which members of these small groups were most tempted to frequent alehouses.
 The hymns and teaching provided during the penitent band meetings addressed the issues that members faced, often alcoholism.
 As a result, penitent bands have often been compared to Alcoholics Anonymous in scholarly discourse.

 Temperance Movement and Prohibition

 Alcoholism in the 1930s

 In post-Prohibition 1930s America, it was common to perceive alcoholism as a moral failing, and the medical profession standards of the time treated it as a condition that was likely incurable and lethal.
 Those without financial resources found help through state hospitals, the Salvation Army, or other charitable societies and religious groups.
 Those who could afford psychiatrists or hospitals were subjected to a treatment with barbiturate and belladonna known as "purge and puke" or were left in long-term asylum treatment.

+Despite being aware of medical issues associated with alcoholism, doctors and scientists dismissed them.
+Skepticism of earlier 20th century claims about the dangers of alcohol arose, minimizing the reality of alcohol-related health problems.
+Moreover, alcohol-related diseases were not published during this time.
+Post-prohibition scientists allegedly were eager to separate themselves from the period of temperance.
+The legislature of Virginia burned scientific journals that condoned moderate drinking to distance themselves from the "wet-dry debate".